gsl4295/me/interests.md

 I absolutely **love** playing the marimba.
 [Take a look!](https://youtu.be/pwYNXiK0-gs?si=JDWkTTHucB8UFMpx) (I'm the person playing 4 mallets)
 And I'm alright at the snare drum - barely good enough to play in the high school marching band.<br>
 The music I listen to, however, is not so simple to explain.<br>
-One moment (probably in the car or something), I'll listen to rap music or something a little energetic.
+One moment, I'll listen to rap music or something a little energetic.
-Then the next moment (doing something that requires concentration), I'm listening to video game soundtracks.
+Then the next moment, I'm listening to video game soundtracks.
-My most played artists are definitely Kendrick Lamar and Tyler, The Creator... but Lena Raine and Nobuo Uematsu somehow both sneak in there too.<br>
+My most played artists are definitely Kendrick Lamar and Tyler, The Creator, but Lena Raine and Nobuo Uematsu are both there too.<br>
-**My playlists are pure CHAOS.**

 ### Computers
 I'm currently developing code for a microcontroller vertically attached to my bulletin board with 5 clear push pins (see [PicoLaunchTimer](https://github.com/gsl4295/PicoLaunchTimer)).<br>
 Back in the summer of my freshman year of high school, I saved up my money and built a mid-range desktop computer.
 I kid you not, it hasn't faltered whatsoever.
 I don't know what magic I was using in 9th grade.<br>
-Generally, I like video games, but nothing too crazy.
-I play pretty much nothing but single-player games like Minecraft and Celeste, then occasionally I'll get on Rocket League or Trackmania to do some online stuff.
+I like to play video games, specifically pretty much nothing but single-player games on the Switch 2.

 ### Rocketry
 I've been paying decently close attention to the Starship program since SN5's 150m hop test back in 2020, along with the Demo-2 mission carrying Bob and Doug.
-Nowadays, I'm just praying that S35 doesn't die like its ancestors did.
+Nowadays, I'm just praying that ~~Ship 35~~ ~~Ship 36~~ Ship 37 doesn't die like its ancestors did.
 I hate harmonic resonance and fairings deploying on the ground.<br>
-I (along with [myoldmopar](https://github.com/myoldmopar)) launch rockets in our backyard.
+[Myoldmopar](https://github.com/myoldmopar) and I launch rockets in our backyard.
-You can watch the very beginnings of this hobby of ours, updated often on [my YouTube](https://youtube.com/@gibson-lee).
+You can watch the very beginnings of this hobby of ours, updated as soon as I can on [my YouTube](https://youtube.com/@gibson-lee).

 ### Other
-I'm highly interested in learning a new language - Spanish was okay but I didn't have a great teacher during high school... so I haven't retained anything.
+I'm highly interested in learning a new language - Spanish was okay, but I didn't have a great teacher during high school... so I haven't retained anything.
-But after I saw Gallaudet University and the comfortable culture surrounding it, I knew that **that's** what I wanted to learn.<br>
+But after I saw Gallaudet University in Washington, D.C. and the culture surrounding it, I knew that **that's** what I wanted to learn.<br>
 I'm now going for a minor in American Sign Language along with my aerospace degree.<br>

-My favorite content creators (right now) are definitely DougDoug, CSI Starbase, and the Everyday Astronaut.
+My favorite content creators right now are definitely DougDoug, CSI Starbase, and the Everyday Astronaut.